sahilvora10/sahilvora10.github.io/_projects/echo_chamber.md

     Results and Evaluations using important Media and Political Users
 </div>

 <i>As this project involves sensitive data and is currently not open-sourced, we are unable to provide direct access to the code.
-If you have any questions or would like to learn more about the project and its details, please don't hesitate to reach out to us at <a href="mailto:svora7@asu.edu">svora7@asu.edu</a>.</i>
+If you have any questions or would like to learn more about the project and its details, please feel free to contact me at <a href="mailto:svora7@asu.edu">svora7@asu.edu</a>.</i>